Ozark Divide Parcel E

 - $Sold / $

-Here, you’re looking at the front gate of Parcel E from inside.
-Notice the crushed limestone we’ve put on the driveway as well as out on the access road.
+Here, you're looking at the front gate of Parcel E. Notice the crushed rock.

 Here’s the southwest corner of the parcel.
 The northwest corner is marked with a rebar and it’s 627 feet north of here.

 And here’s the southeast corner showing some of the access road frontage.
 The northeast corner is 775 feet north of here.

 I found these remnants of an old rock wall that once marked the western boundary of the property.

 Also along the west boundary, I came upon this huge boulder.
 It’s about the size of a small car.
 I don’t suppose it has a lot of utilitarian value, but I thought it interesting.

 We’ve made a crushed-limestone driveway from the access road deep into the heart of the property.
 It's steeper than it looks.

 This little stream only runs when it's been raining recently.